ydnaandy123/2017_coco_stuff/README.md

 - Seems it reach it's upper bound
 - The learning rate matters a lot
-- Is our network too simple (take only couples of hour to converge)?
+- Is our network too simple (takes only couples of hour to converge)?
 ## Improve method?

 ![loss](src/loss.png)

 - Seems all models have no significant differences
-- Why there is no improvement after many different modified?
+- Why there is no improvement after this much different modifications?
 - The other factors except network itself seems having much more affection(all model have increased noticeable performance after learning rate changed, and shortly decrease when data augmentation is applied)

 ## More parameters?
 ![low](src/slow.png)

-- Is more parameter and more complex and deeper model the only way to increase accuracy?
+- Is more parameters and more complex model the only way to increase accuracy?
 - DenseNet, ResNet, Dilation are very attractive, but I feel hard when I train it from scratch.
-- I don't have enough time to observe their performance while they may take couples of days to train.
+- I don't have enough time to observe their performances while they may take couples of days to train.
 - A pretrain model is worth to try